timeglass/glass/docs/config.md

 This options allows you to specify how Timeglass should write spent time to commit messages.
 To disable this feature completely, provide an empty string, e.g: `"commit_message": ""`

 The template is parsed using the standard Go [text/templating](http://golang.org/pkg/text/template/), but you probably only need to know that `{{.}}` is replaced by a human readable representation of the measured time, e.g: `1h5m2s`

+## Automatically Push Time data
+__key__: `auto_push`

+Timeglass uses [git-notes](http://git-scm.com/docs/git-notes) for storing commit times, since git-notes uses a seperate branch for such data it needs to be explicitely pushed or else data is merely stored local and lost whenever the clone is removed.
+To prevent this, Timeglass installes a pre-push hook that automatically pushes time data to the same remote as the push itself.
+If you rather want full control over when to push time data using the `glass push` command, you can disable the automatic behaviour with this options: `"auto_push": false`